RafilAlam/A-Star-Algorithm-Demo/README.md

 # 🌐 A* Pathfinding Demo
 🧭 **Watch Pathfinding Work its magic in Real Time**
-> A visual and interactive implementation of the **A\*** algorithm built from scratch using **Python**, this tool demonstrates how A\* navigates grids to find the most efficient route between two points, taking obstacles and heuristics into account.
+> A visual and interactive implementation of the **A\*** algorithm built from scratch using **Python**.
+This tool demonstrates how A\* navigates grids to find the most efficient route between two points, taking obstacles and heuristics into account.

 ---